manish0502/manish0502/README.md

 ## 🎯 About Me

-I've spent **5+ years making sure systems don't break when it matters most** — full stack development, event-driven backend architecture, and system design at enterprise scale.
+I've spent **5+ years writing production code** for systems that can't break when it matters most — full stack development, event-driven backend architecture, and system design at enterprise scale.
+Still hands-on and shipping code every day.

 One of my contributions **improved processing performance by 40%** — that came from rethinking the architecture, not just optimizing code.

 I now design **multi-agent AI systems** — RAG pipelines, agentic orchestration, LLM integration — building them with the same rigor I apply to distributed systems: fault tolerance, idempotency, and correctness first, intelligence layered on top.

+💻 **Still hands-on daily** — writing production code, not just designing on paper.
+Architecture decisions are backed by code I ship myself.

 <table>
 <tr>